jimmypvu/Selenium-Automation-Framework/README.md

 Usage:
 gradle clean test

 gradle clean runSmoke

 gradle clean runRegression

 gradle clean runAPI

 gradle clean runCucumber

+to run tests on all browsers at once add "-Dallbrowsers=true" flag to gradle command

 # if managing browser / config through system properties, add "-Dbrowser={browser}" to the gradle script, otherwise manage in the config properties file
 where {browser} is one of [chrome, firefox, edge, grid-chrome, grid-firefox, grid-edge, lt-cloud] to designate browser when running tests via terminal.
 If no browser is designated it will default to Chrome